vl4ds/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 The *subscribe* method call accepts either a device or a list of devices, so you don't need to explicitly iterate over each device in a list when you specify `multiple: true` in an input preference.

+You can learn more about subscribing to device events in the `Events and Subscriptions <smartapp-developers-guide/simple-event-handler-smartapps.html>`__ section.

 SmartApp Sandboxing
 -------------------